Contributed Paper C247

 PresenterZainal Abidin Koemadji (United Kingdom)

 This study is about students’ attitudes towards statistics courses in higher education institutions in Indonesia.
 The participants were students from a Mathematics Education department (MED) as specialist students, and students of English language teaching (ELT) as non-specialist students.
 Both groups of students experienced a teaching intervention design to encourage active learning.
 Data were collected through observations during the teaching sessions, and interviews with a sample of students at the end of the teaching intervention.
-Phenomenographic analysis of the data showed that the specialist students’ attitudes towards statistics were influenced more by their expectation of the course, while for the non-specialist students concerns focused on how they can successfully pass the course or whether they will use the course content in the future or not.
+Phenomenographic analysis of the data showed that the specialist students express their interest in statistics in a long term (career) while for the non-specialist students had interest in short-term (study completion).